singaround/songbook/songs/A-Long-Time-Ago.md

 ---
 templateKey: song
 title: A Long Time Ago
-wordsBy:
-tuneBy:
-chorusLine:
-songLine:
-tags:
-description:
+chorusLine: 'To me way, hey, hey, oh.'
+songLine: 'In Frisco Bay there were three ships,'
 date: 2019-03-07T08:05:12.000Z
 ---
-In \'Frisco Bay there were three ships,
+In Frisco Bay there were three ships,

-*To me way, hey, hey, oh.*
+_To me way, hey, hey, oh._

-In \'Frisco Bay there were three ships,
+In Frisco Bay there were three ships,

-*A long time ago.*
+_A long time ago._

-And one of those ships was Noah\'s old ark,
+And one of those ships was Noah's old ark,

 Covered all over with hickory bark.